chenkennt/openpublish/open_publish_uxad.md

 User will be asked to grant open publishing permission when do the provisioning.

-### 2.2 Monitor GIT Events (Push, Branch, Pull Request)
+### 2.2 Integrate with GIT Events (Push, Branch, Pull Request)

-For event like push and branch, we will use webhook ([github](https://developer.github.com/webhooks/), [VSO](https://www.visualstudio.com/get-started/integrate/service-hooks/webhooks-and-vso-vs)) to get notification on repo changes.
+For general events like push and branch, we will use webhook ([github](https://developer.github.com/webhooks/), [VSO](https://www.visualstudio.com/get-started/integrate/service-hooks/webhooks-and-vso-vs)) to get notification on repo changes.

+### 2.2.1 Visual Studio Online

-For pull request, we will use [branch policy](https://msdn.microsoft.com/Library/vs/alm/Code/git/branch-policies) for VSO to block pull request merge when build failed.
+For VSO, we will integrate with VSO build.
+VSO build provides the following functionalities:

+1. Triggers build when code is pushed to GIT repo
+2. Triggers build when a PR is created and block PR merge if build failed (through [branch policy](https://msdn.microsoft.com/Library/vs/alm/Code/git/branch-policies)).

+So the integration model between VSO and open publishing will be:

+1. Open publishing provides APIs to trigger a build and query the status of a build.
+2. For a GIT repo, a VSO build definition is setup outside open publishing, to monitor events on GIT repo and call open publishing to start build.
+3. The VSO build definition will do the following:
+   * Call open publishing API to start a build.
+   * Wait until build is finished.
+   * Call status API to get the build status.
+   * Decide whether to block PR merge based on the build status.

+### 2.2.1 GitHub

+For GitHub, VSO doesn't provide enough support especially on pull request.
+So open publishing will integrate with GitHub through webhook.

+The integration flow will be:

+1. Open publishing subscribes GIT event through webhook.
+2. GitHub calls open publishing API when there is push or pull request.
+3. Open publishing starts build to validate and publish content.
+4. Open publishing sends notification about build status to user (e.g. through email).
-For GitHub, we'll use [status API](https://developer.github.com/v3/repos/statuses/) to provide UI indication about whether a PR can be merged.
+5. For pull request, use [status API](https://developer.github.com/v3/repos/statuses/) to provide UI indication about whether the PR can be merged.